josephburkhart/Byrsa-Archive-Active/README.md

 ## Online Interactive Map

-An interactive web-map for my dataset, created using the plugin [qgis2web](https://plugins.qgis.org/plugins/qgis2web/), can be found [here](https://josephburkhart.github.io/Byrsa-Archive-Active/).
-This web-map is still under active development, and currently displays only the extents of the maps used as sources for this dataset.
+An interactive web-map for my dataset, created using [Leaflet](https://leafletjs.com/), [leaflet-ruler](https://github.com/gokertanrisever/leaflet-ruler), and [Leaflet.HTMLLegend](https://github.com/consbio/Leaflet.HtmlLegend), can be found [here](https://josephburkhart.github.io/Byrsa-Archive-Active/).
+This web-map is still under active development, and currently displays only the archaeological features, published map extents, and axes of reconstruction.